Aleyssu/PlaylistDownloader/README.md

 - Add the ability to download playlists in mp4 format so you can have some playlists as videos.
 - Add the ability to choose the download folders instead of dumping into the current directory.
 - Make it so that when re-downloading all videos, old videos are purged.
 Sometimes the authors change the name of their videos so the old ones don't get overwritten when the new ones are downloaded.
+- Generate a shortcut which you can double-click to run the whole thing automatically